 8 Questions for Planning a Chamber Board Orientation

-In Part 1 of our Board Orientation series, we focused on establishing goals and defining success when setting up a chamber board of directors’ orientation.
+In Part 1 of our Chamber Board Orientation series, we focused on establishing goals and defining success when setting up a chamber of commerce board of directors’ orientation.

-The next step in the process is to decide how to structure the orientation.
+The next step in the process is to decide how to structure the chamber board member onboarding.
 There are dozens of ways to format it and many decisions to be made.

 - Will it be a retreat or a meeting?